 Q. What are the causes of the frustration?
 Base your answer on stakeholder management issues and cultural issues?

-Developing and controlling relationships with parties that impacts a project can be the most critical aspect of project management .
+Developing and controlling relationships with parties that impact a project can be the most critical aspect of project management.
 When managing stakeholders successfully we will ensure that project management requirements are aligned and understood to mitigate issues and better manage risk.
-From here, results will be a better influence to an organization and a key success for a perfect healthy environment.
+From here, results will be a better influence to an organization and a key success for a perfectly healthy environment.

 In this case study, failure and frustration could be based on many practices related to stakeholder management: